AOSSIE-Org/Agora-Android/CONTRIBUTING.md

 3. Use meaningful commit messages in a MR.
 4. Use one commit per task.
 Do not over commit (add unnecessary commits for a single task) or under commit (merge 2 or more tasks in one commit).
 5. Add screenshot/short video in case the changes made in the MR, are being reflected in the UI of the application.
+6. The author must follow the templates defined by the maintainers of the repository while opening a issue/MR.
-6. Close the issue as soon as the corresponding MR is accepted/closed.
+7. Close the issue as soon as the corresponding MR is accepted/closed.

 ## Some don'ts